kiritigowda/help/SOW/README.md

 * **Neural Network Plugin for Flight Simulation** - Create a model to learn flying an airplane using flight simulators

-* **Neural Network for DNA Analysis** - analysis for DNA for medical research using Neural Networks
+* **Neural Network for DNA Analysis** - Analysis for DNA for medical research using Neural Networks

 * **Security Cameras** - Use pre-trained or create new models to be used for automated surveillance in airports, malls etc

-* **E-mail scanning** - read emails to scan for spam using neural networks.
+* **E-mail scanning** - Read emails to scan for spam using neural networks.